ranas-experiments/100-days-of-code/log.md

 ### Day 6: August 10th

-**Today's Progress**: Just reviewed the basic syntax for css.
-Short on time.
+**Today's Progress**: Just reviewed the basic syntax for css and practiced using classes and IDs.

+**Thoughts**: I feel frustrsted with css.
+It scares me more than it should. and I'm afraid if this is how I feel about the beginning of css, what will js bring?!
+BUT! that's not something to worry about for now.
+Judt focus on the now.

 **Link to Work**: https://ranasexperiments.github.io/odin-recipes